timfayz/elementcss/docs/4_conventions.md

 ```

 Exception:
-  * For hypothetical cases where you may need to apply classes with the same values, eg `display: inherit;` and `position: inherit` on the same element.
+  * For hypothetical cases where you may need to apply classes with the same values, eg `display: inherit;` and `position: inherit`.
 Just prefix four first letters of these properties like `.disp-inherit` and `posi-inherit`.

 ##CSS Measurement Values Naming Conventions